Once on This Island: Synopsis

-At a ball held at the hotel ("The Ball"), Andrea Devereaux, a daughter of Daniel's family friends, cajoles Ti Moune to dance for them (her ulterior motive being to make her look bad in front of the grande hommes).
-Ti Moune does dance and gains the admiration of the rich society members, inspiring both the peasant servants and the grande homme guests to join her ("Ti Moune's Dance").
+At a ball held at the hotel ("The Ball"), Andrea Devereaux, a daughter of Daniel's family friends, cajoles Ti Moune to dance for them (her ulterior motive being to make her look bad in front of the grands hommes).
+Ti Moune does dance and gains the admiration of the rich society members, inspiring both the peasant servants and the grand homme guests to join her ("Ti Moune's Dance").
 Afterwards, Ti Moune learns that Daniel is already engaged to be married to Andrea ("When We Are Wed").
 Daniel, reminded of his responsibilities, must go through with the arranged marriage, although he insists they can be lovers forever, leaving Ti Moune crushed.
 Papa Ge reappears and reminds Ti Moune of her promise to exchange her life for Daniel's – but says she can revoke the bargain if she kills Daniel ("Promises/Forever Yours (Reprise)").
 Ti Moune enters Daniel's room with a knife, but she still loves him too much to kill him, proving love is stronger than death.
 However, Daniel finds Ti Moune with the knife.
 Appalled at the attempted murder, the Beauxhommes throw her out of the hotel grounds.

 Barred from the hotel, Ti Moune waits for two weeks to try and meet Daniel at the gate.
 As Daniel and Andrea are married, they follow an old tradition of throwing coins to the peasants outside the hotel gates.
 Ti Moune calls to Daniel who gently places a silver coin in Ti Moune's hand, kisses her cheek, and leaves.
 The storytellers tell of how the gods were moved to tears by Ti Moune's selflessness and love, and chose to bestow a final kindness on her; Erzulie took her by the hand and led her to the ocean, where Agwé allowed her to drown peacefully.
 Papa Ge received her gently and brought her back to shore where Asaka transformed her into a tree ("A Part of Us").

-The tree becomes a celebration of life and love that cracks open the gates of the hotel, allowing those of all social statuses to become one, including a peasant girl and a young grande homme, Daniel's son, as they play in her branches.
+The tree becomes a celebration of life and love that cracks open the gates of the hotel, allowing those of all social statuses to become one, including a peasant girl and a young grand homme, Daniel's son, as they play in her branches.
 As the years go by, the story of Ti Moune is told again and again, passed down through generations as proof of the power of love and stories to bring people together.
 As the musical ends, the little girl who was frightened by the storm begins to retell the story herself ("Why We Tell the Story").